 The School grants a specific number of days for sick/personal leave.
 Full-time employees are eligible for one day per month to up to ten days of active work during the ten-month period (a "benefit year").
-In the event that available time is not used by the end of the benefit year, employees may "rollover" all unused days for use in future benefit years.
-There is an opportunity to "cash out" unused sick days; however, the employees may only cash out if they have used three days or less of their sick leave in that benefit year.
-Employees may not cash out more than ten days per school year and are required to always maintain a minimum of twenty-one unused days.
-The cash value is eighty percent of their current daily rate.
+In the event that available time is not used by the end of the benefit year, employees cannot "rollover" unused days for use in future benefit years.
+There is no opportunity to "cash out" unused sick days.
 There is no termination payment for accumulated unused sick days.